 If you are looking for the Windows 11 Tablet mode settings in the Windows Settings panel, you might be disappointed as there is no Tablet mode in Windows 11.
-This article explains everything that happened with Tablet mode for Windows 11, and you must know about the current situation.
+This article explains everything that happened with Tablet mode for Windows 11, and what you need to know about the current situation.

 What is Tablet mode?